-All employees and students of Shelton State Community College will follow the institutional guidelines herein established for the use of computer resources.
-All users consent to the monitoring of usage for the purposes of accounting, network maintenance, and the detection of unauthorized access.
+All students of Shelton State Community College will follow the institutional guidelines herein established for the use of computer resources.
+As a condition of usage of the College's computer resources, all users consent to the monitoring of usage.
 The College reserves the right to revoke access at any time with or without prior notice.
 Unauthorized access and any other unauthorized use may expose the individual to criminal and/or civil proceedings.
+All users of College computer resources are subject to the "Responsible Use" requirements outlined below.